asweigart/pyscreeze/README.md

 NOTE - PyScreeze depends on Pillow for screenshots, whose older versions have security issues.
 The only secure versions of Pillow are 8.3.2 and later.
 However, Pillow 8.3.2 only supports Python as far back as Python 3.6.
 If you are installing PyScreeze for Python 3.5 or earlier, be aware that there may be security issues with the version of Pillow it uses.

-If Pillow is unavailable, there are fallback methods for each OS (screencapture for macOS, gnome-screenshot for Linux, etc.)
+If Pillow is unavailable, there are fallback methods for each OS (screencapture for macOS, one of scrot, spectacle, or gnome-screenshot for Linux, etc.)

 Special Notes About Ubuntu
 ==========================